Last updated on September 13th, 2021 at 12:51 pm

 What Is Driving in Romania Like?

 We mainly drove within the Transylvania region during our Romania road trip.
 There are very few motorways in this area.
 Most of the time we drove on two-lane (or partially four-lane) national roads.
-Even if there were motorways (which are reportedly under construction by the way), we’d still choose the laid-back national roads so as to enjoy the beauty of the Romanian countryside.
+Even if there are motorways (reportedly under construction by the way), it’s better to choose the laid-back national main roads to enjoy the beauty of the Romanian countryside.

 Bucharest

-Refreshed after a wonderful night’s sleep, we couldn’t wait to hit the road.
-We had arranged to pick up our rental car from the airport at 10:00 in the morning, thus saving ourselves the trouble of driving to Bucharest and wasting valuable time.
-Or so we thought.
-Although we chose one of the best Romanian car rental companies (according to numerous online reviews), we soon realised that our day wouldn’t go exactly as planned.
+Refreshed after a wonderful night’s sleep, it’s time to hit the road.
+Arrange to pick up your rental car from the Otopeni International Airport early in the morning to save yourselves the trouble of driving to Bucharest and wasting valuable time.

 Targoviste

-Departing from Bucharest city centre rather than the airport meant further delay.
-Soon, we managed to leave the city behind, though.
-The farther from the capital we drove, the more it felt that we were entering a totally different world.
-We couldn’t believe our eyes when we saw the first horse drawn cart on the road.
+As you’re driving away from Bucharest, you feel like entering a totally different world.
+We couldn’t believe our eyes when we saw the first horse-drawn cart on the road.
 A few minutes and a couple of carts later, we realised that this is still a means of transport in rural Romania.

-Therefore, standing on the exact same spot where those bodies had been lying lifeless for the entire world to see almost 30 years ago made me shiver.
-Apart from the actual execution spot, there are also other rooms on display which narrate in detail the events of 1989 which changed Romania’s history for ever.
+Therefore, standing in the same spot where those bodies had been lying lifeless for the entire world to see almost 30 years ago made us shiver.
+Apart from the actual execution spot, there are also other rooms on display which narrate in detail the events of 1989 which changed Romania’s history forever.

 Peles Castle